Ephantuz/devephy/README.md

                Hi there 👋 I'm Ephantus & am a Software Engineer {}

-Hello!
-I am Ephantus and am a Software Engineer working on web applications, systems development, and web infrastructure.
+As a Software Engineer, I work on web applications, systems development, and web infrastructure.
 I have been developing professionally for over 3 years but tinkering since a kid.
 But I don't want just " you to know that "...
 I want the " whole world to know that! ".
 I started in tech with internships, freelance services, and part-time positions during campus.